betacal/betacal.github.io/README.md

 # AISTATS2017

-Click on the following links to download the poster and the presentation slides from AISTATS2017.
+Click on the following links to access the paper or download the poster and the presentation slides from AISTATS2017.

+* [AISTATS2017 paper]
 * [AISTATS2017 poster]
 * [AISTATS2017 slides]